-- 2.1.
+- 1.5.
+A trainee will not be allowed to graduate from either University if they are subject to a fitness to practise investigation or hearing which has not been completed. - 2.
+Investigations - 2.1.
 On receipt of a disclosure which gives rise to a fitness to practise concern, the relevant Co-director shall promptly, and normally within 5 working days, arrange for the matter to be investigated and shall notify the trainee of the following: - The basis of the concerns and any allegations against him/her. - The identity of the investigating officer. - Any limitations or conditions placed upon the continuance of studies or supervised practice during the period of the investigation. - 2.2.
 The trainee can register an objection to the appointment of the investigating officer on the basis of a lack of impartiality.
 Such an objection needs to the relevant Co-director within 5 working days.
 Examples would include where the investigating officer has initially raised the concern e.g. probity issues, or where the investigating officer has had interaction with the trainee on an unrelated contentious issue.
 If this objection is upheld a new investigating officer should be appointed. - 2.3.
 The investigating officer may request members of staff connected with the case to provide written comments on the trainee's conduct and/or health, explaining why there is concern as to fitness to practise.
 Factual information about the trainee's professional progress on the course and any other relevant documentation should also be provided. - 2.4.
 The investigating officer shall interview relevant individuals including the trainee himself/herself.
-At such interviews the investigating officer shall be accompanied by an assistant who shall prepare a written note of theinterview. - 2.5.
+At such interviews the investigating officer shall be accompanied by an assistant who shall prepare a written note of the interview. - 2.5.
 The investigating officer should ensure that the trainee is advised of appropriate pastoral support mechanisms within their University and Trainees' Union. - 2.6.
 The trainee is entitled to have a person of their choosing attend the interview with them in order to support them at the meeting.
 The trainee should confirm the name and status of the person accompanying them in writing to the Investigating Officer in advance of the interview.
 The person supporting the trainee is not attending the interview as an advocate or character witness.